richardlam4391/IBM-Data-Analyst-Professional-Certificate/Introduction to Data Analytics/README.md

 # Introduction to Data Analytics

-This course tells you why Data Analytics tools and career roles are important.

-This repository contains mapping out the modern data analysis ecosystem, distinguishing data roles, exploring data lifecycles, and reviewing the core methodologies used to extract business insights from raw information structures.
+**Introduction to Data Analytics** contains mapping out the modern data analysis ecosystem, distinguishing data roles, exploring data lifecycles, and reviewing the core methodologies used to extract business insights from raw information structures.
 This completed in March 2025.

 ---